 The COVID-19 pandemic has brought the importance public health to the forefront our lives.

-Zilber School faculty, students and alumni have been engaged in addressing the pandemic through their work, research, and community engagement.
+Zilber College faculty, students and alumni have been engaged in addressing the pandemic through their work, research, and community engagement.

 An interdisciplinary all-woman team of researchers and clinicians.
 Their mission is to educate and empower individuals to successfully navigate the COVID-19 information overwhelm by providing credible, curated, and timely information about the pandemic.